anshshr/complaint_management_system/README.md

 We welcome contributions!
 If you have ideas or improvements, feel free to fork the repo and submit a pull request.

-## 📝 **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README further with specific images and any additional details that represent your app's vision!